Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Claude Cowork

-Claude Cowork is an agentic feature within Anthropic's Claude AI that lets users delegate complex, multi-step tasks to Claude and have it execute them autonomously.
-Available on the Pro plan and above, Cowork can read documents, pull out key points, check your calendar, build slide decks, write summaries, and more — all from a single prompt.
+Claude Cowork is an agentic AI assistant within within Anthropic's Claude AI.
+It lets users delegate complex, multi-step tasks to Claude and have it execute them autonomously.
+Cowork can read documents, pull out key points, check your calendar, build slide decks, write summaries, and more, all from a single prompt.
 It integrates with tools like Google Workspace, Slack, Notion, and Linear through connectors and remote MCP, and supports custom Skills for repeatable workflows.
-While Cowork is impressive for powering through individual productivity tasks, it operates as a general-purpose AI assistant rather than a structured workflow automation platform — meaning there are no built-in human-in-the-loop controls to review or approve actions before they're taken.
+Cowork is an impressive tool quickly growing in popularity.

-Autonomous multi-step task execution: Delegate complex tasks like summarizing meetings, building decks, and writing reports — Claude handles the steps end-to-end.
+Autonomous multi-step task execution: Delegate complex tasks like summarizing meetings, building decks, and writing reports.

 Growing integration ecosystem: Connects to Google Workspace, Slack, Notion, Linear, and more through connectors and remote MCP.